akclifto/Retrospective_Toolkit/Research/React_JSTesting.md

 So, each `yarn test` will produce a new snapshot output file.
 These output files will be used to compare to eachother when something fails.
 Each snapshot should be committed to our Github along with code changes.

-If a snapshot fails, we will need to inspect where is from an intended or unintended change.
+If a snapshot fails, we will need to inspect where it is from an intended or unintended change.
 If it is intended, we should invoke Jest with `jest -u` to overwrite the existing snapshot.

 [Samples of snapshot example above are here](https://github.com/facebook/jest/tree/master/examples/snapshot)